bhauman/lein-figwheel/README.md

 first.
 If you skip this you will probably suffer.

 There is a **lot to learn** when you are first learning ClojureScript, I recommend that you bite off very small pieces at first.
-Smaller than you would bites you would take of other languages like JavaScript and Ruby.
+Smaller bites than you would take when learning other languages like JavaScript and Ruby.

 Please don't invest too much time trying to set up a sweet development environment, you really don't know enough to make these judgments and